Iteo/audoma/README.md

     * Example for string messages:
         ```py
         @AudomaAction(
-            detail=False, methods=["get"], responses={"get": "This is a test view"}
+            detail=False, methods=["get"], results={"get": "This is a test view"}
         )
         def non_detail_action(self, request):
             return None, 200

         ```
-        If string defined responses, will return None, it'll simply use the message defined in response, otherwise, it'll return the message passed as an instance
+        If string defined results, will return None, it'll simply use the message defined in response, otherwise, it'll return the message passed as an instance

     #### Note:
     You may still use standard `@action` decorator with action methods.
 It'll still work in Audoma.